grinic/pymif/README.md

 pytest tests/
 ```

-### ➕ Adding New Microscope Support
+### ➕ Adding New Microscope Support and Contributing

-To add a new format:
+Contributions/PRs are welcome!
+If you would like to help and add a new format:

 - Subclass MicroscopeManager